On the symmetries in the dynamics of wide two-layer neural networks: Proofs of Section : depends only on the projection on a sub-space

 \paragraph{Simplifying $f(\mu_t; \cdot)$.} Using the results from Appendix~\ref{app:1d-theta}, we have for any $\varphi, z^H, z^\perp \in [0, \pi/2] \times \mathbb{S}^{d_H-1} \times \mathbb{S}^{d_\perp-1}$ (so that $u = \cos(\varphi) z^H + \sin(\varphi) z^\perp \in \mathbb{S}^{d-1}$)

 Now, because of the integration against uniform measures on the unit spheres, and the inner products involved, we can use some spherical harmonics theory to simplify those calculations.
-Using The Funk-Hecke formula (see~\citealp[Theorem 2.22]{atkinsonSpherical}, $n=0$, $d=d_H$ or $d =d_\perp$), we get
+Using The Funk-Hecke formula (see Atkinson and Han~\cite[Theorem 2.22]{atkinsonSpherical}, $n=0$, $d=d_H$ or $d =d_\perp$), we get

 \paragraph{Simplifying $f^*(\cos(\varphi) z^H + \sin(\varphi) z^\perp)$.} Because $f^*(y) = ||y^H||$, $f^*(\cos(\varphi) z^H + \sin(\varphi) z^\perp)$ is simply $||\cos(\varphi) z^H|| = \cos(\varphi)$ because $z^H \in \mathbb{S}^{d_H-1}$.